Blue Cross Blue Shield coverage includes, but is not limited to:

-|Emergency Room Visits||Mental Health Care Outside HUHS|
+|Ambulatory Surgery||Mental Health Care Outside HUHS|

-|Obstetrics/Gynecology||Specialty Care Outside HUHS (Limited)|
+|Hospitalizations||Specialty Care Outside HUHS (Limited)|

 In-Network vs. Out-of-Network

-You can also choose non-preferred providers, but your out-of-pocket costs are higher.
-These are called “out-of-network” benefits.
-For most out-of-network services, you must first pay a plan-year deductible; you will then need to pay a coinsurance once the deductible is met.
-Your out-of-network provider may bill you the difference between his/her charge for services and the amount that BCBS pays for those services.
-This is referred to as balance billing.
+When you seek care from an out-of-network provider, your out-of-pocket costs will be higher.
+For most out-of-network services, you must first pay a plan-year deductible; then you pay a coinsurance.
+Your out-of-network provider may bill you for the difference between his/her charge for services and the allowed amount that Blue Cross Blue Shield (BCBS) pays for those services.
+This is known as balance billing.